En-Be/TardigradeOfMana3D/APPROACH.md

 - Created a MyShooterAIController based on AIController
 - Created a Blueprint based on MyShooterAIController
 - Set the BP as the default on the BP_MyPlayerCharacter

+---

+## Sessio 11

+Minutes: 30

+DONE
+- On ai controller, SetFocus is used in BeginPlay to tell the bots who to aim at
+- Created a navmeshboundsvolume
+- Expanded the volume to cover the map
+- On ai controller, added MoveToActor to Tick